Randname666/Trinity/README.md

 ## Preparation

 If you have already done the preparation, you can skip this part and go to the `Installation` section.
+If your device model is PCH-2009, skip to `Alternative Steps For PCH-2009` section.
 1. If you're on firmware 3.69, you have two options:

    - Either update to firmware 3.70 (go to Settings → System Update).